-Baroness Fookes to ask Her Majesty’s Government what plans they have to support (1) the provision of careers in the horticultural sector, and (2) the role of that sector in protecting the environment.
+Baroness Fookes to ask His Majesty’s Government what plans they have to support (1) careers in the horticultural sector, and (2) the role of that sector in protecting the environment.

 Horticulture is the sector of the agricultural industry that is responsible for the production of fruit, vegetables, and ornamental plants.
-The Chartered Institute of Horticulture has said that business, production, and food in the UK horticulture industry is worth over £5 billion each year.
-It has estimated that businesses growing fruit and vegetables employ over 50,000 people, with the ornamental plant nurseries and garden centres that produce and sell millions of plants generating thousands more jobs.
+The Chartered Institute of Horticulture has said that business, production and food in the UK horticulture industry is worth over £5bn each year.
+It has estimated that businesses growing fruit and vegetables employ over 50,000 people, with the ornamental plant nurseries and garden centres that produce and sell millions of plants for decorative rather than practical use generating thousands more jobs.
 It also noted that the sector provides opportunities for various careers, including technical and sales roles.

 This article considers the workforce challenges facing the horticultural sector in relation to seasonal labour shortages and the skills gap in horticultural skills.
 It also briefly examines the potential role of the sector in tackling climate change and achieving net zero and government plans relating to this.

-Following the UK’s exit from the EU, the Government has said that it wants to become a high-skilled, high-wage economy and has introduced a new points-based immigration system to support this.
+Following the UK’s exit from the EU, the government has said that it wants to become a high-skilled, high-wage economy and has introduced a new points-based immigration system to support this.
 Examining the potential impact of the new immigration policy, the Commons committee reported that the horticulture industry had raised concerns about securing the workforce it needs.
-It also noted differences in estimates of the number of seasonal horticultural workers required: the National Farmers Union (NFU) told the committee that 70,000 workers are needed to fill 80,000 roles, while the Government said that the figure was about 40,000.
+The committee also noted differences in estimates of the number of seasonal horticultural workers required: the National Farmers’ Union (NFU) told the committee that 70,000 workers were needed to fill 80,000 roles, while the government said that the figure was about 40,000.
 The committee also reported fears that a shortage of seasonal workers could lead to the production of some crops moving overseas.